-Bombardier Recreational Product Inc. ("BRP") warrants its new and unused model-year 2011 Can-Am ATVs sold by Can-Am ATV distributors or dealers authorized by BRP to distribute Can-Am ATVs ("Can-Am ATV Distributor/Dealer") in the states that are members of the European Economic Area ("EEA") (which is comprised of the member states of the European Union plus Norway, Iceland and Liechtenstein) from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. (BRP) warrants its 2014 Can-Am ATVs sold by distributors or dealers authorized by BRP to distribute Can-Am ATVs ("Can-Am ATV Distributor/Dealer") in member states of the European Economic Area (which is comprised of the member states of the European Union plus Norway, Iceland and Liechtenstein) ("EEA"), in member states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") and Turkey from defects in material or workmanship for the period and under the conditions described below.

-All genuine Can-Am ATV parts and accessories, installed by an authorized Can-Am ATV Distributor/Dealer at the time of delivery of the 2011 Can-Am ATV, carry the same warranty as that of the ATV.
+All genuine Can-Am ATV parts and accessories, installed by an authorized Can-Am ATV Distributor/Dealer at the time of delivery of the 2014 Can-Am ATV, carry the same warranty as that of the ATV.